 2. Storing Blood

-The liver stores blood when the body does not require it and releases it according to the needs of the body.
+The Liver in TCM stores blood when the body does not require it and releases it according to the needs of the body.
 When at rest, blood will flow back to the liver and when the body moves, it is released by the liver into the organs, muscles and sinews.
 When this function is impaired and the liver cannot store blood, symptoms such as vertigo, cramping muscles and tendons, scanty menstruation and / or amenorrhea and rigid limbs will manifest.

 According to the The Great Compendium of Acupuncture and Moxibustion, when we close our eyes and fall asleep, the blood returns to the liver to be rejuvenated.